Forms Validation

 Custom Rules and Conditions

-Sometimes we get into a situation where the built-in validation rules in Nette are not enough and we need to validate the data from the user in our own way.
-In Nette this is very easy!
+Sometimes we encounter situations where the built-in validation rules in Nette are insufficient, and we need to validate user data in our own way.
+In Nette, this is very simple!

 You can pass any callback as the first parameter to the addRule()